 Ethical preference is determined from differentials of satisfaction/violation values of the corresponding duties of two actions of a case.
-Given two actions a1 and a2 and duty d, this differential can be notated as $d{a1} - d{a2}$ or simply Δd .
+Given two actions a1 and a2 and duty d, this differential can be notated as $d{a1}-d{a2}$ or simply Δd .
 If an action a1 satisfies a duty d more (or violates it less) than another action a2, then a1 is ethically preferable to a2 with respect to that duty.
-GENETH'S approach is to incrementally specialize a principle so that it no longer returns true for any negative cases (those in which the second action is deemed preferable to the first) while still returning true for all positive ones (those in which the first action is deemed ethically preferable to the second).
+GENETH's approach is to incrementally specialize a principle so that it no longer returns true for any negative cases (those in which the second action is deemed preferable to the first) while still returning true for all positive ones (those in which the first action is deemed ethically preferable to the second).
 These conditions correspond to the logical properties of consistency and completeness, respectively.

-An ethical dilemma and its two possible actions are input, defining the domain of the current cases and principle.
-The system then accepts example cases of this dilemma.
-Figure 1 shows a confirmation dialog for Case 2 in the example dilemma.
-The ethically preferable action, features, and corresponding duties are detailed.
-As cases are entered, a natural language version of the discovered principle is displayed, disjunct-by-disjunct, in a tabbed Further, a graph of the interwindow (Figure 1). relationships between these cases and their corresponding duties and principle clauses is continually updated and displayed below the disjunct tabs (Figure 1).
+Figure 1 shows the user interface of GENETH.
+The ethically preferable action, features, and corresponding duties are detailed in the dialog.
+As cases are entered, a natural language version of the discovered principle is displayed, disjunct-by-disjunct, in a tabbed window.
+Further, a graph of the inter-relationships between these cases and their corresponding duties and principle clauses is continually updated and displayed below the disjunct tabs.
 This graph is derived from a triplestore database of the data gathered through both input and learning.
 Cases are linked to the features they exhibit which in turn are linked to their duties corresponding duties.
 Further, each case is linked to the disjunct that it satisfied in the tabbed principle above.